 The TABC defines BAC as “a measurement of the amount of alcohol in the bloodstream expressed as a percentage.”
 For example, if someone has a BAC of 0.10 percent this means that the person has one part chemical alcohol with 1000 parts blood fluids.
 While a BAC of 0.08 is considered to be a level of intoxication under Texas law, you can still be considered legally intoxicated if you don’t have normal use of your mental or physical faculties due to the introduction of alcohol or some other substance, even if your BAC is less than 0.08.

 As a seller-server, there are other factors you need to consider though.
 Things like gender, body weight and type, muscle/fat ratio, type and timing of food, and fatigue are all factors that affect BAC and intoxication.

-TABC On The Fly is a state-licensed provider of on-site and online TABC certification classes.Back to Blog
+TABC On The Fly is a state-approved provider of on-site and online TABC certification classes.Back to Blog